Omani diplomat in Iran amid tanker crisis in Persian Gulf

 However, neither Oman nor Iran has confirmed that mediation efforts are underway.

+After the meeting, the Iranian foreign minister tweeted that they discussed security in the region, bilateral ties and the "effects of the US' economic terrorism on Iran," in reference to U.S. sanctions that also target Iran's oil exports.

-Iranian officials have said the Stena Impero with its crew of 23 aboard had violated international shipping laws during its transit through the Strait of Hormuz, but other senior Iranian officials have also suggested it was seized in retaliation for the British navy's role in seizing an Iranian supertanker first, off the coast of Gibraltar over violations of EU sanctions on oil sales to Syria.
+Iranian officials have said the Stena Impero with its crew of 23 — none of whom are British nationals — had violated international shipping laws during its transit through the Strait of Hormuz.
+But other senior Iranian officials have suggested the ship was seized in retaliation for the British navy's role in seizing an Iranian supertanker first, off the coast of Gibraltar over violations of EU sanctions on oil sales to Syria.

 Iran's President Hassan Rouhani suggested this week that Iran might release the British-flagged ship if Britain takes similar steps to release the Iranian oil tanker.

-Note: This story has been corrected to show that Yusuf bin Alawi is Oman's minister of state for foreign affairs, not foreign minister.